torvalds/linux/Documentation/mm/damon/design.rst

 Configurable Operations Set
 ---------------------------

-DAMON provides data access monitoring functionality while making the accuracy and the overhead controllable.
-The fundamental access monitorings require primitives that dependent on and optimized for the target address space.
-On the other hand, the accuracy and overhead tradeoff mechanism, which is the core of DAMON, is in the pure logic space.
-DAMON separates the two parts in different layers and defines its interface to allow various low level primitives implementations configurable with the core logic.
-We call the low level primitives implementations monitoring operations.
+For data access monitoring and additional low level work, DAMON needs a set of implementations for specific operations that are dependent on and optimized for the given target address space.
+On the other hand, the accuracy and overhead tradeoff mechanism, which is the core logic of DAMON, is in the pure logic space.
+DAMON separates the two parts in different layers, namely DAMON Operations Set and DAMON Core Logics Layers, respectively.
+It further defines the interface between the layers to allow various operations sets to be configured with the core logic.

-Due to this separated design and the configurable interface, users can extend DAMON for any address space by configuring the core logics with appropriate monitoring operations.
-If appropriate one is not provided, users can implement the operations on their own.
+Due to this design, users can extend DAMON for any address space by configuring the core logic to use the appropriate operations set.
+If any appropriate set is unavailable, users can implement one on their own.

 For example, physical memory, virtual memory, swap space, those for specific processes, NUMA nodes, files, and backing memory devices would be supportable.
-Also, if some architectures or devices support special optimized access check primitives, those will be easily configurable.
+Also, if some architectures or devices supporting special optimized access check primitives, those will be easily configurable.

 Operations Set Layer